Who do you work with?

 What ages of clients do you see?

-I work with pre-teens through elderly clients.
-I will see work with younger clients on a case-by-case basis.
+I work with teens through elderly clients.
+I will work with younger clients on a case-by-case basis.

 How often does therapy last, and how often do I need to come?

 Every person and every situation is different.
 The length of time therapy takes is influenced by the presenting issues and the goals of the counseling process.
 At the start of therapy, I typically see clients at least once per week for a one hour session.
 Couples counseling and EMDR sessions will run a bit longer.

 How does therapy work?
 What do I have to do in sessions?

 Every person and every situation is different.
 Same answer as above, I know, I know.
 Because I structure my sessions to best fit each client's personality, issues, and goals for therapy, there is no one way that a session will go.